Buchdahl's theorem

 where $G$ is the gravitational constant and $c$ is the speed of light.
+(An areal radius $R$ corresponds to a sphere of surface area $4 \pi R^2$.
+In curved spacetime the proper radius of such a sphere is not necessarily $R$.)
 This inequality is often referred to as Buchdahl's bound.
 The bound has historically also been called Schwarzschild's limit as it was first noted by Karl Schwarzschild to exist in the special case of a constant density fluid.
 However, this terminology should not be confused with the Schwarzschild radius which is notably smaller than the radius at the Buchdahl bound.